igem0n/wifi-manager/readme.md

 # Wi-Fi Manager Service
-This Python-based service monitors Wi-Fi networks using `nmcli`, manages Wi-Fi connections, and can switch to hotspot mode if no network is available.
+This Python-based service monitors Wi-Fi connection status with `nmcli`, and can switch to hotspot mode if no network is available.
 It also exposes a simple API for fetching available networks and forcing connections via HTTP requests.
 ## Features

 - Monitor available Wi-Fi networks using `nmcli`.

-- Switch to hotspot mode when no network is connected.
+- Switch to hotspot mode when no network is connected and back if connection can be reestablished.

 - Expose a REST API to:
-  - Get available networks (`GET /wifi-networks`).
+  - Get available networks (`GET /wifi/available`).
+  - Get actual connection status (`GET /wifi/status`)
+  - Force networks available networks rescan (`POST /wifi/rescan`).

-  - Force a connection to a specified network (`POST /connect`).
+  - Force a connection to a specified network (`POST /wifi/connect`).

 ## Requirements